- Docs

 Celtic Cross, the premium reading

-POST /tarot/spreads/celtic-cross returns 10 positions (significator, cross, foundation, past, possible, near future, self, environment, hopes and fears, final outcome) with interpretation per position and a synthesized reading.
+POST /tarot/spreads/celtic-cross returns 10 positions (significator, cross, foundation, past, possible, near future, self, environment, hopes and fears, final outcome) with interpretation per position and a synthesized summary.
 This is the professional-reader spread.

 Yes-no, the highest-converting impulse feature